GovTechSG/adex-ug/User Guide/Projects.md

 ![Image not Available](/assets/Fig105_2.png)

  **Note:**
- *The **Private key password** for the projects, you will receive in their email inbox*.
+ *The **Private key password** for the project will be sent to your email*

  ![Image not Available](/assets/Fig99f.png)

- - Alternatively, click **Generate certificate** button to generate new certificate if their **project certificate is expired!**
+ - Alternatively, click **Generate certificate** button to generate new certificate if the **project certificate is expired!**

  ![Image not Available](/assets/Fig99e.png)

  You will receive a **Private key password** through email and use that password in the **Client key passphrase** for your MQTT client set up.

 ![Image not Available](/assets/Fig38.png)

 To set up **MQTT Client connection**:

-**Step 1:** Click Download certificate, you can see a pop-up to download SSL certs as .pem file in .zip file, enter a password to save the file in your local.
+**Step 1:** Click Download certificate, you can see a pop-up to download SSL certs as .pem file in .zip file, enter a password and save the zip file in your computer.

 **Step 2:** Unzip the folder, you can see 3 SSL certs as .pem files.